 How often are the data refreshed?

-The NWIS (USGS) services are refreshed every 24 hours.
+The NWIS (USGS) services are no longer refreshed on this instance of the Water Quality Portal - the most recent data refresh date was March 11, 2024.
 The WQX (EPA) services are refreshed once a week on Thursday evening.
-The STEWARDS (ARS) data are refreshed once a week on Saturdays.
 For each data provider, the date of the last content change can be found in the footer section of the site page.

 How much data are available?